-- To provide solidarity and peer support to those taking rent or service charge strikes;
+- provide solidarity and peer support to those taking rent or service charge strikes;

-- To develop resources such as template letters that strikers can use; and
+- develop resources such as template letters that strikers can use; and

-- To focus a campaign raising awareness of the action.
+- focus a campaign raising awareness of the action.

 “I am in despair as to how to stop these atrocious companies any other way.
 We’ve experienced diabolical rip-offs, incompetence and lies.
 They have damaged our lives for years and years.
 Many thousands of tenants across the sector experience endless failed attempts to get their problem sorted out.
 We are ground down.

 “I honestly can’t see how anything other than withholding money is going to stop them.
-Even when the Social Housing White Paper is made law, I don’t believe that there is any other way to hold these massive, powerful corporations to account”Rent and service charge group member
+Even when the Social Housing White Paper is made law, I don’t believe that there is any other way to hold these massive, powerful corporations to account”Group Member

 Councillors and members of Parliament complain to SHAC that they experience the same difficulties as tenants and residents when trying to engage with the associations.
 Either they are ignored or are misled about the work being done to address issues.

 The Regulator of Social Housing and Housing Ombudsman are both severely restricted in their ability to sanction housing associations, even when the landlords are shown to be non-compliant with their legal obligations.

 Access to justice through the legal system is also problematic for tenants and residents, often requiring resources not available to many.

 The strike is national, with tenants residing across London, Beckenham, Manchester, Chichester, Bolton, Seaford, Brighton, Stevenage, Luton, Southampton, Northampton, Sidcup, and Glasgow.

 Withholding payment can be in breach of a tenancy or lease agreement but there are sources of advice and guidance.